dherault/serverless-offline/manual_test_websocket/README.md

 To start AWS DynamoDB locally (can run only after first deploying locally): `sls dynamodb install` `sls dynamodb start`

+### In either main or RouteSelection folder the following:

 ## Deploying locally